vtexdocs/dev-portal-content/docs/vtex-io/Perks/best-practices/vtex-io-documentation-developing-custom-storefront-components.md

 export default Shelf
 ```

 > ℹ️ Notice how the Store Framework solution relies on specific apps for [integrations with third-party solutions](https://developers.vtex.com/docs/guides/vtex-accessibe) and [layout structuring](https://developers.vtex.com/docs/guides/vtex-condition-layout), besides having template components that play a particular role once rendered to the end users, such as the [Product Identifier app](https://developers.vtex.com/docs/guides/vtex-product-identifier).
-When developing your storefront component, remember that segmentation is key to light code and a successful component!
+When developing your storefront component, remember that segmentation is key to light code and a successful component.

 ## Flexibility and scalability